Biomass Heating Plant

-Initiated by Scientipôle Aménagement and EDF Optimal Solutions, and under the supervision of ADEME, the "Camille Claudel Energies" biomass boiler is intended to cover at least 70% of the energy needs of the eco-district.
+Initiated by Scientipôle Aménagement and EDF Optimal Solutions, under the supervision of ADEME, the “Camille Claudel Énergies” biomass heating plant aims to cover at least 70% of the energy needs of the eco-district.

-The 2.5-kilometer round-trip heating network supplies 23 sub-stations at the foot of buildings to provide district heating and hot water to around 2,000 homes, a swimming pool, a school complex and a nursery.
+A 2.5-kilometer round-trip heat network supplies 23 substations located at building bases.
+It provides collective heating and domestic hot water to approximately 2,000 housing units, as well as several public facilities: a swimming pool, a school complex, and a daycare center.

 Infos projet